jrjones9440/DFIR-Techniques/docs/1.Windows/Application_Execution_Analysis.md

 ### 6B — AppLaunch
 **Tracks:** taskbar-pinned application launches

-Task:
+### Procedure
+1. Navigate to the `NTUSER\Software\Microsoft\Windows\CurrentVersion\Explorer\FeatureUsage\AppLaunch` subkey in Registry Explorer.
+2. Applications listed in this key were pinned to the taskbar.
+Document:
-- document interesting pinned apps
+      - interesting pinned apps
       - identify suspicious tools pinned to taskbar

 📸 **Example Screenshot**